apache/nuttx/boards/risc-v/nr5m100/nr5m100-nexys4/README.txt

   The reason NR5M100 is "low performance" is that it is a state machine based core (like the picorv32) and not a multi-stage pipeline core.
 This means that it requires an average of 4.5 clock cycles to execute each instruction.
-On a multi-stage pipeline architecure, this average would be closer to 1 clock cycle per instruction (though a bit higher due to pipeline branch misses).
+On a multi-stage pipeline architecture, this average would be closer to 1 clock cycle per instruction (though a bit higher due to pipeline branch misses).
 The tradeoff for lower performance is a simpler design.
 There is a single memory bus interface for both instructions and data.
 Multi-stage pipeline